HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 - [2.1.6) Variables] (#216-Variables)
 - [2.2.2) Syntax of evaluated expressions] (#222 - Syntax of evaluated expressions)

-##### RC2.4) Enhancements to the `iterate` element
+##### RC2.4) Enhancement to `iterate` Element

-Supports directly using the `with` attribute to define expressions that produce iteration results.
+Support directly using the `with` attribute to define expressions that produce iteration results.

-Supports using the `onlyif` and `while` attributes to determine whether to terminate the iteration before and after generating the iteration result respectively.
+Support using the `onlyif` and `while` attributes to determine whether to terminate the iteration before and after generating the iteration result respectively.
 The attribute value processing of these two attributes is similar to the `on` and `with` attributes, that is, expressions are prioritized.

 Support the use of the `nosetotail` adverb attribute to use the result of the previous iteration as the input for the next iteration.